PedroGarciaMF/FortifyKubernetesScripts/README.md

     a.
 Vagrant will create 3 Virtual Machines under ```.vagrant\machines```.
 5)	User ```vagrant ssh srv-master``` to access the master node and proceed with the manual configuration.
     a.
 When prompted for password just type ```vagrant```.
-6)	Add the worker nodes to the hosts file
+6)	Add the worker nodes to the hosts file.
 ```
 192.168.50.11   srv-worker-1
 192.168.50.12   srv-worker-2